)

 Since both of my parents were born in the Azores, I still have a ton of family back on the islands and learned Portuguese before I learned English.
 I’d go back to the Azores every summer as a kid, spending at least a month living with my grandma before heading back to Boston for school.
 I’ve been to all nine islands and even ended up living there for four months in 2020.

 Summers in the Azores are magical.
 The grass is greener, the food is fresher, the ocean is cleaner, and the views are breathtaking, no matter which island you visit.
-I’d go to the shore every single day to go swimming with my siblings and cousins, jumping off of cliffs into the ocean and catching lapas (limpets) off the rocks that my family would take home and grill with lots of butter and garlic.
+Growing up, I’d go to the shore every single day to go swimming with my siblings and cousins, jumping off cliffs into the ocean, and catching lapas (limpets) off the rocks that my family would take home and grill with lots of butter and garlic.

-In the summer, there’s a Holy Feast in a different village on the island every weekend.
-During the day, everyone goes to church and, at night, there’s always live music, “tascas” selling fresh food, and bars selling drinks cheaper than anything you’ll find in America.
+In the summer, every weekend brings a new Holy Feast, each taking place in a different village across the island.
+Locals often spend their weekends traveling from village to village to join in the celebrations.
+During the day, everyone dresses in their Sunday best for church, but once night falls, the real party begins.
+Live music fills the streets, "tascas" dish out fresh Azorean food, and the bars pour drinks for a fraction of what you’d pay in America.
 The party goes on until 4–5 am every weekend.
-The day after, we’d always head back to the coast to relax and swim to help cure the hangover we have from the night before.
+The day after a Feast, we’d always head back to the coast to relax and go for a refreshing swim to help cure the hangovers we'd have from the night before.

-If we weren’t on the coast, we were up in the mountains tending to my grandma’s cows, going on hikes, and enjoying fresh air with views of the island’s villages.
+If we weren’t on the coast, we were up in the mountains tending to my grandma’s cows, going on hikes, and enjoying fresh air with views of the island’s villages and the ocean below.

 What makes Azorean culture its own thing?

-If you ask anyone from the Azores about their heritage, they’re going to answer Azorean before they answer Portuguese.
-Azoreans are PROUD of their heritage, and everything from the food to the culture to the accent is different from mainland Portugal—so much so that a lot of mainlanders can’t understand us when we talk.
-We’re an autonomous region of Portugal, and even have our own president!
+If you ask anyone from the Azores where they’re from, they’re going to answer Azorean before they answer Portuguese.
+As an autonomous region of Portugal with our own president, we carry a strong sense of identity.
+Azoreans are PROUD of their heritage, and everything from our food, our culture, even our accent are all uniquely ours and different from mainland Portugal—so much so that a lot of mainlanders can’t easily understand us when we talk.

 Three hidden gems you won’t find in any guidebook